notwaldorf/github-canned-responses/README.md

-#🚨🚨🚨 This repo is unmaintained!
+# 🚨🚨🚨 This repo is unmaintained! 🚨🚨🚨
 Hai!
 Thanks for stopping by!
-Since GitHub shipped a similar feature for realsies, there's no real point for me to maintain this extension.
+Since GitHub shipped a similar feature for realsies, [Saved replies](https://help.github.com/articles/working-with-saved-replies/), there's no real point for me to maintain this extension.
 I've had requests from a couple of people not to nuke this repo since they'd still like to use this, so feel free to continue using it.
 Or not.
 It's really up to you.
 Here's a cactus :cactus:

 # github-canned-responses